AdobeDocs/experience-manager-learn.pt-BR/help/forms/interactive-communications/reducer-functions-in-charts-aem-forms-video-use.md

 ---
-title: Uso de funções de redutor em gráficos
+title: Usando Funções Redutoras em Gráficos
 seo-title: Using Reducer Functions in AEM Forms - Charts
-description: As funções de redutor são usadas para agregar ou agrupar valores exibidos no gráfico.
-O vídeo a seguir percorre as etapas envolvidas no uso de funções de redutor.
+description: As funções de redução são usadas para agregar ou agrupar valores que são exibidos no gráfico.
+O vídeo a seguir mostra as etapas envolvidas no uso de funções de redução.
 seo-description: Reducer functions are used to aggregate or group values that are displayed in the chart.The following video walks through the steps involved in using reducer functions.
 uuid: e9bd8bda-48ea-4a02-95c4-02aedafdb640
 discoiquuid: 6fef8341-8fd5-4d82-9f69-2b8be7cd22db